Archdiocese of Granada

 The Archdiocese of Granada (archidioecesis Granatensis) is a Latin ecclesiastical province of the Catholic Church in Spain.
-Originally the Diocese of Elvira from the 3rd century through the 10th, it was re-founded in 1437 as the diocese of Granada and was elevated to the rank of a metropolitan archdiocese by Pope Alexander VI on 10 December 1492.
-Its suffragan sees are Almería, Cartagena, Guadix, Jaén and Málaga.
+The ancient Diocese of Elvira dates back to the 3rd century.
+A titular episcopal see of Granada was established in 1437, and the see was restored as a metropolitan archdiocese in 1492 and was elevated to the rank of a metropolitan archdiocese in 1492, by papal authority under Pope Innocent VIII.
+Its current suffragan sees are Almería, Cartagena, Guadix, Jaén and Málaga.

-The archdiocese's mother church and thus seat of its archbishop is the Cathedral of the Incarnation in Granada also houses the Basilicas of San Juan de Dios and Nuestra Señora de las Angustias.
-The current archbishop of Granada is José María Gil Tamayo, appointed by Pope Francis on 1 February 2023.
+The archdiocese's mother church and seat of its archbishop is the Cathedral of the Incarnation in Granada, which also houses the Basilicas of San Juan de Dios and Nuestra Señora de las Angustias.
+The current archbishop of Granada is José María Gil Tamayo, appointed by Pope Francis on 1st of February, 2023.

 Ordinaries

 Bishops of Elvira

 The following list is based on the Nomina defunctorum episcoporum Spalensis sedis uel Toletane atque Eliberritane sedis ("Names of the deceased bishops of the see of Seville and of the sees of Toledo and Elvira"), a necrology of bishops of those sees found in the Codex Emilianense, which was compiled between 962 and 994.